Wolfy64/GatsbyJS-Portfolio/src/markdown/resume.md

 ---

 - <b>French</b> - Mother tongue
-- <b>English</b> - Conversational
+- <b>English</b> - Conversational & Professional

 ## Hobbies

 ---

-I am passionate about traveling and discovering new exciting sports (Surfing, Snowboarding, Krav Maga and hiking).
+I am passionate about traveling and discovering new exciting sports (Surfing, Snowboarding, Krav Maga and hiking) as well as learning about new technologies.